quetschke/kOSutil/sinfo.md

 <img src="img/sinfo_fig2a.jpg" width="49%"></img> <img src="img/sinfo_fig1a.jpg" width="49%"></img>
 **Figure 1:** (left) Vessel in the VAB with KER readout and showing kOS tags. (right) Vessel showing staging information after executing sitest.ks and also showing MechJeb vessel information for comparison.

+### Example Usage
+Copy ``sinfo.ks`` and ``sitest.ks`` on your kOS volume and ``run sitest.`` in your kOS terminal window.
+You will see extended staging information like shown in the kOS terminal window in Figure 1 (right).

 ### Under the hood
 This section will describe the method to calculate the extended staging information that is used by this function.
 The information about Delta V, ISP, Thrust, TWR, Start/End Mass and Burn Time is provided by the KSP user interface and extended information can be obtained by using [Kerbal Engineer Redux](https://forum.kerbalspaceprogram.com/index.php?/topic/17833-130-kerbal-engineer-redux-1130-2017-05-28/) or [MechJeb](https://forum.kerbalspaceprogram.com/index.php?/topic/154834-112x-anatid-robotics-mumech-mechjeb-autopilot-2121-8th-august-2021/&ct=1628797784).
 Unfortunately, neither of those sources is available through kOS.

 The calculation of Delta V requires the knowledge of fuel consumption and thrust (this implies ISP and mass).
 The function calculates this and related information for every stage of the vessel.
 The computing power of kOS prohibits a brute force approach that would simulate the fuel usage obeying flow priorities with [physics ticks](https://ksp-kos.github.io/KOS/general/cpu_hardware.html?highlight=physics%20ticks#update-ticks-and-physics-ticks) accuracy.
 MechJeb, for example, uses this approach.

-The limitations of kOS lead to the approach as laid out below.
+The limitations of kOS's computation speed led to the approach as laid out below to be used for the sinfo function.

 #### Engine groups or fuel zones
 The function looks at every part of the vessel and groups them together when crossfeed is enabled between touching parts.
 That means all parts in one of those groups have access to all the fuel in this group.
 The exception from this are SRBs, they do not _share_ their own fuel, but allow for crossfeed and connect other parts in the same group.